Rotary Oceania Medical Aid for Children

-Rotary Oceania Medical Aid for Children (ROMAC) is a charity which provides treatment in Australia and New Zealand for children from developing countries in the Oceania region in the form of life-giving or dignity-restoring surgery not accessible to them in their home country.
-It is an organization established in collaboration with Australian and New Zealand Rotary Clubs.
-Rotarians raise all funds and provide voluntary work for ROMAC.
+Rotary Oceania Medical Aid for Children (ROMAC) is a charity which provides treatment in Australia and New Zealand for children from countries in the Oceania region in the form of life-saving or dignity-restoring surgery not accessible to them in their home countries.
+It is an organisation established in collaboration with Australian and New Zealand Rotary Clubs.
+Rotarians raise funds and provide voluntary work for ROMAC.

 History

 In 1988, Barrie Cooper, a Rotarian from Bendigo, Australia, went on a humanitarian visit to Fiji and found the local surgical facilities inadequate for treating children.
 He had the idea of getting his Rotary club to sponsor children from Oceania to be brought to Australia to be treated by Australian surgeons.
 Other Rotary clubs subsequently joined in, followed by clubs in New Zealand.

 ROMAC became an Australian public company registered as a charity with deductible-gift-recipient status in 2002.

 Former test cricketer Max Walker was the patron of ROMAC up to this death in 2016 and did much to promote the organization.